 Cinnamon is considered to be not only tasty, but also extremely healthy.
-Ask anyone around and they will say that, without doubt, cinnamon is healthy.
+Ask anyone around and they will say that, without doubt, cinnamon is healthy for the liver.

 But is it really?
-And most importantly, is cinnamon good for you if you have a fatty liver?
-This is what we’re going to talk about in today’s article!
+And most importantly, is cinnamon good for you if you have a fatty liver disease?
+This is what we’re going to talk about in today’s article, because the answer is both “yes” and “no” depending on what type of cinnamon you’re using.

 There are two different types of cinnamon – one healthy and good for the liver, one not.
-Unfortunately, most of us consume the latter without even knowing that we’re harming our liver.
+Unfortunately, most of us consume the latter without even knowing that we’re causing potential harm.

-Soon after being diagnosed with NAFLD, I introduced cinnamon – and in large quantities – to my slightly modified Mediterranean diet.
+Soon after being diagnosed with NAFLD, I introduced cinnamon – and in large quantities – to my slightly modified Mediterranean diet that helped me reverse my condition.

-I knew that it has multiple health benefits and it helps us in reducing inflammation, reducing insulin resistance and lowering blood sugar levels, as well as many other benefits not related to the liver.
+I knew that it has multiple health benefits.
+It helps us by reducing inflammation, insulin resistance, blood sugar levels, and many other benefits not related to the liver.
 (Source here)

-Two very different conclusions, so which one is correct?
+Two very different conclusions regarding cinnamon, so which one is correct?

-Believe it or not, it seems that both are correct, because there are actually two types of cinnamon that you can have: the Ceylon Cinnamon and the Cassia Cinnamon.
+As surprising as it might sound, both are correct, because there are actually two types of cinnamon that you can have, both available for purchase and to be consumed by humans: the Ceylon Cinnamon and the Cassia Cinnamon.

 Ceylon cinnamon vs Cassia cinnamon

-After doing a lot more research, you can easily find that the regular cinnamon – the one that is most commonly found in shops – is the unhealthy option.
+After doing a lot more research, I easily found out that the regular cinnamon (aka Cassia Cinnamon) – the one that is most commonly found in shops – is the unhealthy option.

-Fortunately, the other type of cinnamon – the Ceylon one – is the one that has all the antioxidants and benefits and is really healthy.
+The other type of cinnamon – the Ceylon cinnamon – is the one that has all the antioxidants and benefits and is really healthy.

-Why is cassia cinnamon bad and Ceylon cinnamon good?
+Why is regular cinnamon bad and Ceylon cinnamon good?

-The regular cinnamon (cassia) is cheap and based mostly on this reason alone, it is the one that you normally find in stores and also the one used in restaurants and the food industry.
+The regular cinnamon (cassia) is very cheap compared to the Ceylon one and based mostly on this reason alone, it is the one that you normally find in stores and also the one used in restaurants and the food industry.

 It has a strong flavor – and we actually consider it the “real” flavor, even though the better option is the Ceylon cinnamon, which has a lighter taste and is less bitter.